High-Fidelity Data-Driven Dynamics Model for Reinforcement Learning-based Control in HL-3 Tokamak: Methods

 \subsubsection{Post-Experiment Analyses}

-As illustrated in Fig. \ref{fig:RL target tracking control results}b and Fig. \ref{fig:RL delta control results}a, the post-experiment replay for shot \#$6691$ and shot \#$6698$ is calculated using the dynamics model.
-Specifically, the dynamics model starts to evolve according to the input variables in Table \ref{dynamics model in and out}, set as practical values at the handover time, as well as the practically executed coil voltage commands, which are generated by RL during on-device deployment.
+As illustrated in Fig. \ref{fig:RL target tracking control results}b and Fig. \ref{fig:RL delta control results}a, the post-experiment replay for shot \#12781 and shot \#6698 is calculated using the dynamics model.
+Specifically, the dynamics model starts to evolve according to the input variables in Supplementary Table 2, set as practical values at the handover time, as well as the practically executed coil voltage commands, which are generated by RL during on-device deployment.
 In other words, such a post-experiment replay represents the autoregressive output of the dynamics model, and its closeness to the EFITNN-based diagnostic measurement contributes to verifying the accuracy of the dynamic model.

-On the other hand, as shown in Fig. \ref{fig:dynamics model results}d and Fig. \ref{fig:RL delta control results}b, to visually display the prediction and control effect on the plasma shape, we calculate the four extreme points of the cross-section based on the six shape parameters obtained from the EFITNN computation.
+On the other hand, as shown in Fig. \ref{fig:dynamics model results}d, to visually display the prediction and control effect on the plasma shape and position, we calculate the four extreme points of the cross-section based on the six shape and position parameters obtained from the EFITNN computation.
 The plasma boundary is then approximated as the connection of four-quarter ellipses \cite{dong2024adapted}.